mbari-org/pbp/pbp-doc/docs/pbp-meta-gen/index.md

   --prefix PREFIX [PREFIX ...]
                         Prefix for search to match the audio files e.g. 'MARS_' for MARS_YYYYMMDD_HHMMSS.wav, '7000. ' for 7000.20220902.000000.wav
   --xml-dir dir         Specifies the directory where the log.xml files are located.
 If not specified, the default is the same directory as the audio files.
+  --seconds-per-file SECONDS_PER_FILE
+                        Specifies the number of seconds per file.
+If not specified, any checks on file length will be skipped.

 Examples:
     pbp meta-gen \